Leonardo DiCaprio biography

 But then This Boy's Life (1993) appeared and fame came calling for DiCaprio.

 In 2005, after receiving his fourth Golden Globe nomination, DiCaprio finally took home the coveted prize for his portrayal as Howard Hughes in The Aviator (2004).
 He went on to receive an Academy Award Leading Actor nomination for the same role, and although he didn't win, he was nominated two years later for Blood Diamond (2006).
 In 2009, he received another Golden Globe nomination for Revolutionary Road (2008), and though he didn't win, he did win a Kids' Choice award that year for his environmental work.

 In 2010, his mystery/thriller Shutter Island was not only well-received by critics, but was a box office hit, generating over $127 million domestically.
 After another box office hit that year with the Oscar-winning fantasy Inception (2010), he next worked with Clint Eastwood, who directed him in the title role in J. Edgar (2011).
 DiCaprio starred alongside Jamie Foxx in Quentin Tarantino's Django Unchained (2012) and in the film adaptation of a classic, The Great Gatsby (2013).
 He then starred in The Wolf of Wall Street (2013), for which he won a second Golden Globe and received his fourth Academy Award nomination.
-Most recently, he starred in The Revenant (2016), which earned him his third Golden Globe award and his first Academy Award for Best Actor.
+He starred in The Revenant (2016), which earned him his third Golden Globe award and his first Academy Award for Best Actor.
 More recently, he can be seen in Quentin Tarantino's Once Upon a Time in Hollywood (2019) alongside Brad Pitt.